Olga Constantinovna of Russia: Private life

 Throughout their marriage, George I and Olga were a close-knit couple, and contrary to the prevailing custom in the aristocracy, spent much time with their children, who grew up in a warm family atmosphere.
 With age, however, George I argued with his sons and Olga lamented the quarrels that divided the family periodically.
-In private, Olga and George I conversed in German because it was the only language they both spoke at the time of their marriage.
-With their offspring, they spoke mainly English, although the children were required to speak Greek among themselves, and Prince Andrew refused to speak anything but Greek to his parents.
+In private, Olga and George conversed in German, because it was the only language they both spoke at the time of their marriage.
+With their children, they spoke mainly English, although the children were required to speak Greek among themselves, and Prince Andrew refused to speak anything but Greek to his parents.

 The life of the royal family was relatively quiet and withdrawn.
 The Athenian court was not as brilliant and sumptuous as that of Saint Petersburg, and days in the Greek capital were sometimes monotonous for members of the royal family.
 In spring and winter, they divided time between the Royal Palace in Athens and Tatoi Palace at the foot of Mount Parnitha.
 Summers were spent on vacation at Aix-les-Bains in France, visiting relatives in the Russian capital or at Fredensborg and Bernstorff in Denmark, and relaxing at Mon Repos, Corfu.

 Olga remained nostalgic for Russia.
 Her room was filled with icons from her homeland and, in the palace chapel, she sang Slavic hymns with her children.
 She often visited Russian ships that were docked at Piraeus and invited the Russian sailors to the royal palace.
 She was the only woman at the time to be an admiral, having been appointed to the rank in the Imperial Russian Navy by Tsar Alexander III.
 She was honored in the Greek navy by having a ship named after her.
+She regularly returned to Pavlovsk, travelling on the Greek royal yacht Amphitrite from Piraeus to Odessa, and from there by rail to Saint Petersburg aboard the imperial train.